Queen of Sheba: Folding of the Hebrew Bible's story

 The dating of the story of the Queen of Sheba is not well established.
 A significant number of biblical philologists believe that an early version of the story of the Queen of Sheba existed before the composition of the Deuteronomistic history (c.
 640–609 BCE) and was revised and placed therein by an anonymous redactor labelled the Deuteronomist (Dtr) by textual scholars.
 However, many scholars believe that the account from the Third Book of Kings in its present form was compiled during the so-called Second Deuteronomic Revision (Dtr2), produced during the Babylonian Captivity (c.
 550 BCE).
 The purpose of the story seems to be to glorify the figure of King Solomon, who is portrayed as a ruler who enjoyed authority and captured the imagination of other rulers.
 Such an exaltation is dissonant with the general critical tone of the Deuteronomic history towards King Solomon.
-Later, this account was also placed in the Second Book of the Paralipomenon (II Chronicles), written in the Settlement era.
+Later, this account was also placed in II Chronicles, written in the Settlement era.